How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 - Directors: At least one, no maximum limit.
 Must be 18+ and a natural person.

 - Shareholders: Minimum one, up to 50 for private companies.
-It can be an individual (18+) or a corporate entity.
+It can be an individual (18 years or older) or a corporate entity.

 - Company Secretary: Must appoint at least one SSM-licensed or professional body member.